jMetal/Evolver/README.md

 ```

 ## Execute Evolver with a GUI (Optional)
-Addionally, you can use Python to build Evolver and run the GUI:
+Additionally, you can use Python to build Evolver and run the GUI:
 ```console
 $ ./run.sh
 ```